Watch our video on how to use the vwap trading strategy.

 Traders use it as support and resistance in a short time frame.
 You use it to assess the direction or trend of the stock.
 VWAP is calculated by adding up the dollar amount traded for every trade transaction (price multiplied by number of shares traded) and then dividing by the total shares traded for the day.

-VWAP trading strategy is commonly applied by traders on the 1 minute and 5 minute charts.
+Volume Weighted Average Price is commonly applied by traders on the 1 minute and 5 minute charts.
 Those time frames are used when day trading because price action moves quickly.

 If you’re going to be getting in and out of a stock quickly, you need to have an indicator that is going to show you a trend in place and help you make trading decisions.